MajharolTanvir/Favourite-chips/README.md

-# Check your lucky chips
+# Chose your favourite chips

-This the site link [Favourite chips](https://github.com/facebook/create-react-app).
+This the site link [Check your luck](https://chose-chips.netlify.app/).

 ## Available Scripts